I am an assistant professor at the Algorithmics

 University of Technology, Delft, The Netherlands.

-Before, I was a senior research scientist at the
+group, and before I was a senior research scientist at the

 Institute for Systems and

 received a PhD degree in Computer Science (2006) and an MSc

 degree in Artificial Intelligence (2002), both from the University of Amsterdam, The

 Netherlands.
 My PhD thesis has been selected as runner-up

 for EURON's 7th Georges Giralt PhD Award.